MicrosoftDocs/sql-docs/docs/connect/odbc/windows/dsn-wizard-2.md

 ### With Active Directory Interactive authentication

-Specifies that the driver authenticate to SQL Server using Microsoft Entra Interactive mode by providing login ID.
-This option will trigger the Azure Authentication prompt dialog.
+Specifies that the driver authenticate to SQL Server using Microsoft Entra interactive mode by providing a login ID.
+This option triggers the Azure Authentication prompt dialog.

 ### With Managed Identity authentication